High school biology and health science teachers; graduate students; high school students

 - We will promote dissemination of the curriculum to in-service teachers nationwide by combining the curriculum and mentorship into a web-based course that combines online learning and virtual interactions between teachers and mentors.
 Then, in collaboration with Teach for America we will provide the course to teachers who work in challenging environments in urban or rural areas.

 - We will evaluate the effectiveness of the program as well as knowledge gains and critical thinking abilities in program participants (teachers and their students).

 The proposed project is significant because it provide teachers with the skills to engage students and improve their abilities to think analytically about key issues in health-related science, thereby fostering workforce preparation and health literacy.

 The proposed project is innovative because The Great Diseases program provides a model for how interactions between medical school scientists and teachers can influence curriculum and teacher development.
 It is also innovative because combining the curriculum and mentorship program into a web-based resource removes barriers can be disseminated nationwide.

 Professional development for pre-service and in-service teachers in collaboration with schools of Education at Bridgewater State University, MA; Lesley University, MA; Teach for America; and Math for America.
 Materials available via website.

 Program evaluation by Russell Faux, Ed.D., Davis Square Associates, 119 College Ave, Ste 41, Somerville MA.

 Resources for Sharing

-Training via professional development courses and on-line (see website).
+- Training via professional development courses and on-line (see project website).